 “Failure inspires winners.
 Failure defeats losers.”

-After finishing Rich Dad Poor Dad, this point was my biggest take away because I was able to relate to it.
-I admit that there are things I fear in life, but I’ve been diligently working on that to let it go.
+After finishing Rich Dad Poor Dad, this point was my biggest takeaway because I was able to relate to it.
+I admit that there are things I fear in life—we all do—but I’ve been diligently working on them to let them go.

 Rich Dad Poor Dad Criticism

 But, there were parts of the book I just wasn’t so fond of.
-At times, I just didn’t feel like I was in sync with him (maybe I still have a poor mindset? haha).
+At times, I just didn’t feel like I was in sync with him.
+Maybe because my mindset isn’t the same as his when it comes to certain ideas.

 For one, he is mainly biased towards real estate investing and small-cap stocks.
 Secondly, he’s not a fan of buying blue-chip stocks or funds (though he didn’t say it was a bad thing).

-Now, I’m not against real estate investing nor small cap stocks (I actually have interest in both).
+Now, I’m not against real estate investing or small-cap stocks (I actually have an interest in both).
 But, he made it sound like it was child’s play!

-In the book, Kiyosaki gave a lot of examples on his experience with real estate investing.
+In the book, Kiyosaki gave a lot of examples of his experience with real estate investing.

 My question to him was: So, how can I replicate your success?
 Where do I even start?